Fiartaks/45-React-Toolkit-Radar-App/README.md

 - 🌐 Fetched live flight data from the API.
 - 📈 Displayed flight data in both list and map formats.
 - 📋 Incorporated modal functionality to show detailed flight information.
 - 📊 Used pagination to navigate through a list of flights.

+## 🧩 Libraries
+- 📘 React
+- 🛠️ Redux
+- 🗺️ React-Leaflet
+- 🌏 Axios
+- 🎨 Bootstrap
+- 📄 React-Paginate